Sofia2999/english-for-designers/07-year-in-review/index.md

 I did learned a lot of things.
 I got to know Me a little more.
 Sometimes all this complaining seems stuppid.
 Nobody cares!
 But it would be lying if i said this year was amazing and full of memories.
 No. It sucked.
 But life goes on.
 There is a song, and the lyrics go
 "a 100 bad days made a 100 good stories, 100 good storie make me intresting at parties".
 And i don't party, but i do love this sentence.
 I got back to photography and found passion for videography.
 I try to update my portfolio to maybe do videography/cinematography professionaly.
+But eith all the school stuff that needs to be done, i have to put it on hold.
+I have no time, but i still try to make small projects once in a while.

 - [Watch Video](https://www.instagram.com/reel/C5_pVnHrcTz/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==)
 - [Watch Video](https://www.instagram.com/reel/C6CZoRLLwyG/?utm_source=ig_web_copy_link&igsh=MzRlODBiNWFlZA==)